-UN chief in self-isolation after contact with COVID-positive person | english.lokmat.com
+UN chief in self-isolation after contact with Covid-positive person | english.lokmat.com

-UN Secretary-General Antonio Guterres has been in self-isolation after coming in contact with someone who tested positive for COVID-19, said Farhan Haq, his deputy spokesman.
+United Nations, Dec 8 UN Secretary General Antonio Guterres has been in self-isolation after coming in contact with someone who tested positive for Covid-19, his deputy spokesman Farhan Haq said.

 "He has shown no symptoms and has initially tested negative.
-Out of an abundance of caution, he has canceled all his engagements and he will work from home until he is tested on Thursday, Dec.
-9," Haq wrote in a note to the UN press corps on Tuesday.
+Out of an abundance of caution, he has cancelled all his engagements and he will work from home until he is tested on Thursday, December 9," Haq wrote in a note to the UN press corps on Tuesday.

-The secretary-general was originally scheduled to participate in a high-level event for the UN Central Emergency Response Fund on Wednesday and was expected to speak at Thursday's open debate of the Security Council on security in the context of terrorism and climate change.
+The Secretary General was originally scheduled to participate in a high-level event for the UN Central Emergency Response Fund on Wednesday and was expected to speak at Thursday's open debate of the Security Council on security in the context of terrorism and climate change, Xinhua news agency reported.

 His scheduled attendance as a guest of honor at an annual gala of the UN Correspondents Association in downtown Manhattan on Wednesday night is also affected.

 Guterres, 72, was among the first New York residents to get vaccinated with his first shot in late January 2021 and a second one later on.
-He received a booster on Nov.
-26. (ANI/Xinhua)
+He received a booster on November 26.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app